 This group was called on to make countless life-or-death decisions every day.
 They were applauded for putting themselves at risk to keep others safe.
 But ANU experts warn their experiences could have a long-lasting impact on their mental health.

-“These workers may have had to do things they understood to be a requirement of their job, but that went against how they’d act under their own volition,” PhD scholar Victoria Thomas, from the ANU Research School of Psychology, says.
+“These workers may have had to do things they understood to be a requirement of their job, but that went against how they’d act under their own volition,” PhD scholar Victoria Thomas, from the ANU School of Medicine and Psychology, says.

 “In a hospital that can include denying care to people because there aren’t enough ventilators.
 In the moment you have to get on with it and make the best decision possible.
 But, after the dust settles you can be left with some very difficult feelings about the choices you had to make.”